seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 # Passing Extra Parameters To Functions

 Sometimes you want to pass additional parameters to a preprocessing or geoprocessing function that are defined outside of the sketch creation process by seasketch or through the report itself.
-These `extraParams` are separate from the sketch.
-They are an additional object accessible from any preprocessing or geoprocessing function.
+These `extraParams` are separate from the `sketch`.
+They are an additional object passed to every preprocessing and geoprocessing function.

 Use Cases: